 Choosing the right university abroad is an important step in planning to study abroad.
-Study-abroad options vary widely in size, geographical location, academic philosophy, language requirements, living arrangements, and opportunities for research and internships.
-Students must establish a set of goals for the study-abroad experience, taking into account their foreign-language skills and adaptability to new environments, as well as their research objectives and professional aspirations.
+Students must establish a set of goals for the experience, taking into account their foreign-language skills and adaptability to new environments, as well as their research objectives and professional aspirations.

-Students who wish to have an international experience but are unable to study abroad are encouraged to consider the following options as viable alternatives to gaining such global experience and exposure.
+Students who wish to have an international experience but are unable to study abroad are encouraged to consider the following viable alternatives to gaining such global experience and exposure.

 Non-credit-bearing internships, including the CEO program in London, Hong Kong, Singapore, Shanghai, Beijing, and Amman, are coordinated by the Center for Career Education.
 Please visit the Center’s website for more information.